azkardm/CapstoneModule1/README.md

 # PurwadhikaCapstoneModule1

 ## Introduction
-Welcome to the Bioskop XXXI Program!
 This simple Python program allows you to manage a list of movies in a cinema.
 You can perform various actions such as viewing the list of movies, adding new movies, updating movie information, and deleting movies.

 ## Program Menu
 The program offers the following menu options: